YodasMyDad/ZauberCMS/ReadMe.md

 ## Getting Started

-This repo comes with a starter site example, if you clone this repo, build and run the **ZauberCMS.Web** project you will see the starter kit (Go to /admin, register an account to see everything).

-However, fastest way to get started building your own website is using the .Net Template, firstly install the ZauberCMS template (--force just makes sure you install the latest one)
+Fastest way to get started building your own website is using the .NET Template, firstly install the ZauberCMS template (--force just makes sure you install the latest one)

 ```ps
 # Ensure we have the latest ZauberCMS templates